mavlink/qgc-user-guide/QuickStart/QuickStart.md

 # This is QGroundControl
-The first step is to [download](download_and_install.md) and install it.
-On its first screen you can access the main functionalities, like setup your drone, plan and monitor your flight.
+The first step is to [download](download_and_install.md) and install QGroundControl.
+Below is the screen you will see when no vehicle is connected.
 <br>
 <br>
 ![](BootToFly.jpg)